2nd South Carolina Infantry Regiment: Carolinas and Surrender

 After First Deep Bottom, the 2nd and the rest of the brigade, commanded by now Brigadier General Kennedy, as well as other units were sent to join the Army of Tennessee; which was a force falling apart that could no longer fight independently.
 They were joined together with forces from the Department of SC, GA, and FL by General Joseph E. Johnston and retreated into North Carolina.
 On March 16, 1865, Kennedy's Brigade as well as other units successfully delayed the federal army facing them under Maj.
 Gen. William Tecumseh Sherman at the Battle of Averasboro.
 On March 19–21 they fought their last engagement, Bentonville, where they faced down troops of the federal XX Corps in an inclusive battle.
-Soon afterwards, on April 9, 1865, exactly 4 years after their acceptance into state service, they were consolidated with the remains of the 20th South Carolina Infantry and part of Blanchard's Reserves.
+Soon afterward, on April 9, 1865, exactly 4 years after their acceptance into state service, they were consolidated with the remains of the 20th South Carolina Infantry and part of Blanchard's Reserves.
 On April 26, 1865, they surrendered with the rest of the Army of Tennessee; dissolving the regiment and sending its members home.